Labour mobility and community participation in the extractive industries: case studies in the Canadian north (LACE)

 Additional fieldwork with community discussions occurred in March 2017.
 As part of this work video recordings were made from some of the previous interviews.
 It is hoped that a video will be produced to share the research findings in addition to the creation of the Mobile Workers Guidebook.

-On March 23 Gertie and Susa were interviewed by CBC Yukon and this was recorded.
-You can listen to the radio interview at https://soundcloud.com/cbcyukon/mining-labour-relationships-big-and-small
+On March 23, Gertie and Susa were interviewed by Leonard Linklater from CBC Yukon.
+You can listen to this interview “Mining Labour Relationships: big and small” on the CBCYukon website at https://soundcloud.com/cbcyukon/mining-labour-relationships-big-and-small .

-A presentation of the results of this research and the spin off project of Susanna Gartler was given on March 23, 2017 as part of the Yukon College Brown Bag Lunch Sessions.
-You can view the powerpoint slides from this presentation here.
-Labour Mobility and Community Participation in Mining in the Yukon Territory – Findings from the “ReSDA-LACE” Project.
+A presentation of the results of this research and the spin off project of Susanna Gartler was also given on March 23, as part of the Yukon College Brown Bag Lunch Sessions.
+You can view the powerpoint slides from this presentation, Labour Mobility and Community Participation in Mining in the Yukon Territory – Findings from the “ReSDA-LACE” Project, here.

 There are two reports now available highlighting the results of this work over the last 2 years.